nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 }
 {% endhighlight %}

-Here we're providing the data to the parser, and then check if we have a request to "upgrade" the connection (which means that a user has provided the `Connection: Upgrade` header).
+Here we're providing a slice of the data to the parser, and then check if we have a request to "upgrade" the connection (which means that a user has provided the `Connection: Upgrade` header).

 The final part is the `new` method to conveniently create new `WebSocketClient` instances: